Skip to content

 kubectl apply -n argo-events -f https://raw.githubusercontent.com/argoproj/argo-events/stable/examples/eventbus/native.yaml

-3. Setup event-source for webhook as follows.
+3. Set up the event-source for the webhook as follows.

 kubectl apply -n argo-events -f https://raw.githubusercontent.com/argoproj/argo-events/stable/examples/event-sources/webhook.yaml